camunda/camunda-docs-manual/site/src/documents/api-references/rest/deployment/get-resources.html.md

 Result
 ------

-A json object corresponding to the `Resource` interface in the engine.
-Its properties are as follows:
+A json array containing all deployment resources of the given deployment.
+Each object has the following properties:

 <table class="table table-striped">
   <tr>